yaboy58/BatchGuy/README.md

 Next, BatchGuy will allow you to choose the directory where the AviSynth scripts reside (.avs) and allow you to load them into the GUI.
 The user can then associate each AviSynth Script with a title the user enters.
 After this, the user can specify x264 settings to apply to all video streams (.mkv) and create a batch file (.bat) called <i>"batchguy.encode.bluray.bat"</i> that the user can run to encode all extracted videos (.mkv), using the AviSynth scripts created (.avs) and the x264 settings specified.

 <h1>The Application</h1>
 <b>Create Eac3to Batch File Screen: </b> Using eac3to.exe, this screen is used to load ripped Blu-ray disc(s) information and allows the user to pick which Blu-ray summary items they want to rip.
 After all relevant information is chosen on this screen and the Blu-ray Title Info Screen, this screen will output a (.bat) file that will have the eac3to arguments to extract all the streams chosen.
-It will place each "episode" in its own folder, denoted as exx ie e01, e02, etc etc.
+It will place each "episode" in its own folder, denoted as exx ie e01, e02, etc etc.  Video files will be denoted as encodexx.mkv, chapters will be chapterxx.txt, subtitles will be the languagexx.sup and audio will be languagexx and the correct audio extension ie english01.ac3.

 <b>Blu-ray Title Info Screen: </b> When the user double-clicks on an item in the Disc Summary Grid on the Create Eac3to Batch File Screen, the user will be presented with this screen.
 This screen allows the user to select video, audio, subtitle and chapter information they would like to extract.

+<b>Create AviSynth Files Screen: </b> This screen will allow the user to apply global AviSynth settings to each episode.
+It has very limited AviSynth scripting and FFVideoSource is the default video filter.
+The user will specify the location that the (.avs) files will be created, the number of files (episodes) and can enter AviSyth scripting.
+Each (.avs) file will point the FFVideoSource video location as the "output_directory_chosen\exx\encodexx.mkv".

 <h1>Screenshots:</h1>
 ![alt text](assets/BatchGuyMenuScreen.png "BatchGuy Main Menu Screen")